Should You Renovate Before Selling Your Home in Central Florida

 What Actually Moves the Needle

-After five years of residential construction and twelve years of listing homes, here is what consistently returns more than it costs.
+After five years of residential construction and more than a decade in residential real estate, here is what consistently returns more than it costs.

 Paint: $2,000-$5,000 Investment, Immediate Impact